brockallen/BrockAllen.MembershipReboot/README.md

   </system.net>
 ```

-> TIP: If you are using Google mail, it is to create many email addresses.
+> TIP: If you are using Google mail, it is very easy to create multiple email addresses for testing.
 If your real email address
 >      is foo@gmail.com then you can also use foo+abc@gmail.com or foo+123@gmail.com and Google mail
 >      sends them all to foo@gmail.com.